Zoidmania/pyllock/readme.md

 | `NO_COLOR`                 | `0`*or `1`                | all                    | Respects the [`NO_COLOR`](https://no-color.org/) community standard.
 Set to `1` to enable.
 If your shell doesn't support the necessary colors, this is set automatically. |

-If you define values in multiple places, sometimes it can be difficult to see what the state Pyllock is using actually is.
+If you define values in multiple places, sometimes it can be difficult to see what the state Pyllock is using _actually is_.
 Pyllock provides a command to view this state:

 ```bash
 make show